 Introduction to SQL Timestamp

-Timestamp is a data type as well as function in Standard Structured Query Language (SQL) that lets us store and work with both date and time data values usually without time zones specified.
-Timestamp has a storage size of 8 bytes that can accept date and time values ranging from 4713 BC and 294276 AD and provides a resolution of 1 microsecond or 14 digits.
-Some SQL databases allow for customization of timestamp data type where we can specify a timezone for the timestamp, so that every time the database is used in a different timezone, it shows and accepts the corresponding date and time.
+Timestamp is a data type and function in Standard Structured Query Language (SQL) that lets us store and work with both date and time data values, usually without specified time zones.
+The timestamp has a storage size of 8 bytes that can accept date and time values ranging from 4713 BC and 294276 AD and provides a resolution of 1 microsecond or 14 digits.
+Some SQL databases allow for customization of a timestamp data type where we can specify a timezone for the timestamp so that every time the database is used in a different timezone, it shows and accepts the corresponding date and time.
 For example, in PostgreSQL, we have a “timestamptz” data type that takes care of time zone changes as well.
 Timestamptz data type also has a storage size similar to a timestamp of 8 bytes that can accept date and time values ranging from 4713 BC and 294276 AD and provides a resolution of 1 microsecond or 14 digits.

 In this article, we will be learning the functions and differences of “timestamp” and “timestamptz” data types with the help of a few examples.